Operation MB 8

-Operation MB8 was a British Royal Navy operation in the Mediterranean Sea from 4 to 11 November 1940.
+Operation MB 8 was a British Royal Navy operation in the Mediterranean Sea from 4 to 11 November 1940.
 It was made up of six forces comprising two aircraft carriers, five battleships, 10 cruisers and 30 destroyers, including much of Force H from Gibraltar, protecting four supply convoys.
 It consisted of Operation Coat, Operation Crack, Convoy MW 3, Convoy ME 3, Convoy AN 6 and the main element Operation Judgement (the Battle of Taranto).